lucky-world29/java-basic-to-advance/Java_note.md

 1)What is java?
-Ans-> java is a very Simple ,high level,secured,multithreaded,platform independent,object oriented pogramming language, it was developed by james Gosling in sun microSystem in 1990's for developing internet applications. it is first version is released in january 23,1996.
+Ans-> java is a very Simple ,high level,secured,multithreaded,platform independent,object oriented programming language, it was developed by james Gosling in sun microSystem in 1990's for developing internet applications. it is first version is released in january 23,1996.

 2)why java ?
-Ans-> java programming language mainly desined to develop internet application by providing platform independency, using java we can develope both standalone and internt application .
+Ans-> java programming language mainly designed to develop internet application by providing platform independency, using java we can develope both standalone and internet application .

 3)who invented java ?
-Ans-> java is invented by a Scientiest James Gosling in Sun Microsystem .For developing internet application.
+Ans-> java is invented by a Scientist James Gosling in Sun Microsystem .For developing internet application.

-4)what is the abbriviation of java?
+4)what is the abbreviation of java?
-Ans-> There is no abbriviation for java .The Development Team of java has just Choosen this name .The name java Scecifically doesn't have any meaning rather it refers to the Hot Aromatic drink Coffee,This reason Java programming language icon is coffee cup.
+Ans-> There is no abbreviation for java .The Development Team of java has just Chosen this name .The name java Specifically doesn't have any meaning rather it refers to the Hot Aromatic drink Coffee,This reason Java programming language icon is coffee cup.

 5)What is Source Code ?